 Student Names: Ambili Kariaparambil Rajan and Andrea Fortin

-Program: Masters of Health Sciences - Specialization in Epidemiology
+Graduated Program: Masters of Health Sciences with Specialization in Epidemiology

-Andrea Fortin and Ambili Kariaparambil Rajan will be presenting their posters at the 2018 APHEO (Association of Public Health Epidemiologists in Ontario) Conference & Workshop which will be held November 25-27 at Crown Plaza, Niagara Falls.
-They are doing their theses on cancer patients and multimorbidity in Ontario.
-Andrea is exploring the effect of socio-demographic and health system factors on the association between multimorbidity and colorectal cancer survival.
-Her supervisors are Dr. Anna Kone Pefoyo and Dr. Lindsay Galway.
-Ambili is examining (a) whether the effect of comorbidities on survival in cancer patients is modified by the presence of depression and (b) among cancer patients with depression whether the effect is modified by minimally adequate pharmacotherapy for depression.
-Her supervisors are Dr. Anna Kone Pefoyo and Dr. Deborah Scharf.
+Andrea Fortin and Ambili Kariaparambil Rajan presented their poster presentations at the 2018 APHEO (Association of Public Health Epidemiologists in Ontario) Conference & Workshop which was held November 25-27 at Crown Plaza, Niagara Falls.
+Both completed their theses on cancer patients and multimorbidity in Ontario.
+Andrea explored the effect of socio-demographic and health system factors on the association between multimorbidity and colorectal cancer survival.
+Her supervisors were Dr. Anna Kone Pefoyo and Dr. Lindsay Galway.
+Ambili examined (a) whether the effect of comorbidities on survival in cancer patients is modified by the presence of depression and (b) among cancer patients with depression whether the effect is modified by minimally adequate pharmacotherapy for depression.
+Her supervisors were Dr. Anna Kone Pefoyo and Dr. Deborah Scharf.

 Student Name: Kaitlyn Irving

 Graduated Program: Master of Public Health with Specialization in Epidemiology

 "I specifically chose Lakehead because they were the only university giving me the time of day as an applicant by answering all of my questions.
 I knew you guys would treat me like a person, instead of a cash opportunity.
 Sure enough, you’re not only treating me as a person but as an immediate family member who you love and support.
 It’s great!
 I would (and do) highly recommend Lakehead to people considering grad school.
 This is exactly how an academic institution should be."

 Student Name: Jessica Lowey